Aspiring doctors seek advanced training in addiction medicine

 Tamar, now in the second year of a family medicine residency in Phoenix, wasn’t thinking about addiction medicine when she first started medical school in Chicago.

-“As a medical student, honestly, you do your ER rotation, people label a patient as ‘pain-seeking,’ and it’s bad,” Tamar said.
+“As a medical student, honestly, you do your ER rotation, people label a patient as ‘pain-med seeking,’ and it’s bad,” Tamar said.
 “And that’s all you do about it.”

 But in her fourth year of med school, she happened to be assigned to a rotation at a rehab facility in southern Arizona.